FarronF/limerick-council-meetings/meetings/2017/07/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 13th June 2017.md

 regarding road safety in Shanagolden that expressed concerns in relation to the speed of cars

-and trucks passing through the square.---
+and trucks passing through the square.
+---
 6

 Members supported the Motion and noted the volume of trucks passing through